 Guide to Cher & Properties for Sale in Department 18

-Cher is a department in France's central region, established during the French Revolution in March 1790.
+Cher is a department in France's central region, established in March 1790 during the French Revolution.
 It is one of the original 83 departments and was predominantly formed from the former province of Berry and the adjacent department of Indre.
 As a result, the inhabitants of Cher are called 'Berrichons'.
 The department is bordered by six other departments: Indre, Loir-et-Cher, Loiret, Nièvre, Allier, and Creuse.
-It is part of the current administrative region of Centre-Val de Loire and covers an area of approximately 7,235 square kilometres.
-Cher is home to about 314,000 people.
+It is part of the current administrative region of Centre-Val de Loire and covers approximately 7,235 square kilometres.
+Cher has a population of about 314,000 people.
 Cher's administrative capital, Bourges, is a city steeped in history and culture.
 It is famous for its well-preserved medieval architecture, including the Cathedral of Saint Étienne, one of the city's major attractions.

 UNESCO Heritage Sites in Cher

-The department is also known for its beautiful landscapes, including the vineyards of Sancerre and the Loire Valley.
-These areas are recognised as UNESCO World Heritage sites and are popular tourist destinations.
-Cher has a rich history, and the department's museums, monuments, and landmarks provide an insight into its past.
+The department is renowned for its stunning landscapes, such as the vineyards of Sancerre and the Loire Valley.
+These locations are designated UNESCO World Heritage sites and attract many tourists.
+Cher boasts a rich history, with museums, monuments, and landmarks that offer a glimpse into its past.

 Economic Landscape